 Spring is a special time on Nova Scotia’s Chedabucto Bay as the Atlantic coast’s giant awakes from its slumber.
 Lobster boats come and go with their catch.
 Fresh laundry flaps on backyard clotheslines and the easy pace make you feel like you’re a local.

-Spring is a nice time for a walk along the sheltered coves and harbours of Chedabucto Bay and no trail is nicer that the walk along the Guysborough harbour.
-This coastal walking trail is the start of the Trans Canada Trail in mainland Nova Scotia and follows the old Guysborough train line made famous in song by the late Stan Rogers.
-And if you want to move a little faster on the trails, Skipping Stone Cafe & Store on the Guysborough harbour has bicycle rentals.
+Spring is a nice time for a walk or a bicycle ride along the sheltered coves and harbours of Chedabucto Bay and no trail is nicer that the scenic trail along the Guysborough harbour.
+This coastal walking and cycling trail is the start of the Trans Canada Trail in mainland Nova Scotia and follows the old Guysborough train line made famous in song by the late Stan Rogers.
+Bicycle rentals are available at the Authentic Seacoast Distillery & Brewery at 75 Ferry Lane.

-Spring marks the start of cooking classes at DesBarres Manor Inn and our culinary team enjoys spending time with guests in the kitchen to share some of the techniques behind his award-winning contemporary East Coast Cuisine.
+Spring marks the start of cooking classes at DesBarres Manor Inn and our culinary team enjoys spending time with guests in the kitchen to share some of the techniques behind our authentic East Coast cuisine.
 You’ll return home ready to impressive your friends with the secrets of great Nova Scotian cooking.

 Stretching to the easternmost point of mainland Nova Scotia, the Authentic Seacoast has a reputation as one of the best spots for both breeding and migratory bird watching in Nova Scotia with nearly 140 species during the breeding season.
 The Canso Coastal Barrens Wilderness Area is a breeding ground for a variety of gulls, cormorants, herons, terns and the Common Eider.
 Other special breeding birds to watch for include the Boreal Chickadee, Black-backed Woodpecker, Blackpoll Warbler and Fox Sparrow.

-Trout fishing season opens on April 15 and local anglers say the best fishing of the year is during the spring when the coldest water is to be found in the local lakes, brooks, and streams.
+Trout fishing season opens in many areas on April 15 and local anglers say the best fishing of the year is during the spring when the coldest water is to be found in the local lakes, brooks, and streams.
 Local fishing lore says the trout begin biting when the Alder leaves are the size of a mouse’s ear.
 Spring also marks the start of the estuarial Atlantic salmon fishing season on the renowned Salmon River.
+The Salmon River, Milford Haven River and St. Francis Harbour River have a later start date of May 15.
+Guysborough is Regional Fishing Area 2 in Nova Scotia and you can consult the Nova Scotia Anglers’ Handbook for more information.

 Frogs that is.
 Nova Scotia is home to eight species of frogs who gather to mate each spring in the wet habitats along Chedabucto bay.
 Each species has its own unique mating call and together they create a symphony of sound in communities of the Authentic Seacoast.